Systemic-Labs/Perfect-Stack/README.md

  ***

 ### `Target Platform`
-> `Native SDK`: Android, iOS,... if highly focused on new abilities of specific devices, usecase Ex: new functions of a VR headset.
+> `Native SDK` Android, iOS, embeded runtimes... target is only a specific device/abilities, Ex: inclusive functions of an embeded or a VR headset.
-> `Web:` If the development target is general, multi-platform, web/communication based, and not limited by vendor lockin, then use the web platform, which has most use cases, most open and is cross-platform.
+> `Web` If the development target is general, multi-platform, web/communication based, and not limited by vendor lock-in, then use the web platform, which has most use cases, most open and is cross-platform.
 It covers all platforms client, server, browser, mobile devices, cloud and desktop.
-> `System:` In case you require system/low level processing, high performance processing/capacity(*or to save cost*) then must plan server systems, a custom solution best fit the job, a custom HW/SW stack, programming languages, libs,... a best fit eco-system for the job.
+> `System` In case you require full control/privacy, physical hardware access, performance/capacity(*per cost*) then must plan server system, to provide a custom solution best fit the job, a custom HW/SW stack, programming languages, libs,... a best fit eco-system for the job.
+> `Cloud` A complete or custom system solution on web/network.
+You subscribe to a managed virtual system, in different levels from VPS, API, Host... much features, managed/maintained.
+All pros, only cons: not full private, no physical control/access(unless self hosted)

 ### `Learning tips`